KBFF: KXL-FM Stereo 95

 On May 13, 1965, the FCC approved the $125,000 sale of KGMG to Seattle, Portland & Spokane Radio, a joint venture of Dena Pictures, Inc. and the Alexander Broadcasting Company.
-Seattle, Portland & Spokane Radio also owned AM 750 KXL (now KXTG).
+Seattle, Portland & Spokane Radio also owned KXL (750 AM, now KXTG).
 Two months later, on July 5, 1965, KGMG became KXL-FM and began duplicating KXL's "Good Music" format as KXL & KXL-FM Stereo.

 In September 1966, KXL-FM staff began taping the evening "Good Music" programming for syndicator IGM, now known as Broadcast Programming International (BPI).
 The company provided the software to many FM stations nationwide.
 In 1969, KXL-FM raised its power to 100,000 watts and increased antenna height to 990 feet.

-At the time, KXL (AM) was a daytimer, required to sign off at sunset to avoid interfering with clear channel station WSB in Atlanta, so it simulcasted its programming on KXL-FM, which could continue the programming at night.
+At the time, KXL (AM) was a daytimer, required to sign off at sunset to avoid interfering with clear channel station WSB in Atlanta, so it simulcast its programming on KXL-FM, which could continue the programming at night.
 In 1970, KXL-AM-FM switched to a "Popular Music" middle of the road (MOR) format as KXL-FM Stereo 95.
-Most FM stations by the 1970s could not fully simulcast their AM stations, but this rule didn't apply to AM stations that were daytimers.
+Most FM stations by the 1970s could not fully simulcast their AM stations, but this rule did not apply to AM stations that were daytimers.
 KXL-FM continued to simulcast KXL (AM) through 1974.

 In March 1984, KXL-FM switched to TM's Beautiful Music service and was playing five to six vocals an hour until 1989, when the station began running Unistar's "Special Blend" soft adult contemporary satellite format with local morning host George Walker.

 K95.5/Star 95.5/95.5 KXL

-In April 1990, KXL-FM changed format to "Lite Favorites," a combination of soft AC and soft rock.
+In April 1990, KXL-FM changed format to "Lite Favorites", a combination of soft AC and soft rock.
 It was branded as K95.5.
 This format also utilized a satellite music service except for drive times.

-On September 27, 1993, KXL-FM switched to a Hot AC format as Star 95.5 but only lasted a year.
+On September 27, 1993, KXL-FM switched to a hot adult contemporary format as Star 95.5 but only lasted a year.

-On October 18, 1994, KXL-FM switched to all '70s Hits as Seventies 95.5.
+On October 18, 1994, KXL-FM switched to all 1970s hits as Seventies 95.5.
 This format only lasted a year and a half.

 Music Radio 95 KXL/Mix 95.5/95.5FM

 On April 15, 1996, KXL-FM modified its 1970s format to include 1980s music and adopted the branding Music Radio 95 KXL.

-In the Fall of 1996, KXL-FM returned to Hot AC.
+In the fall of 1996, KXL-FM returned to hot AC.
 On April 1, 1997, KXL-FM switched to a new slogan as Mix 95.5.
-In December 1997, Carl Widing was hired as Program Director and in February 1998, KXL-FM switched to a Triple A format as 95.5FM.
+In December 1997, Carl Widing was hired as program director and in February 1998, KXL-FM switched to an adult album alternative format as 95.5FM.

 On November 30, 1998, KXL-FM was sold to the Rose City Radio Corp. for $55 Million.